Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-A lot of startups immediately try and search for like a silver bullet or this viral marketing campaign that and just allows you to go from zero to 100 in months or even like one or two years. um And I think we know more than most like how much time and work you have to sort of take to understand the customer, iterate the products to get product market fit because there's so many personas and sort of cogs in the works and it's not a quick and easy win.
+A lot of startups immediately try and search for like a silver bullet or this viral marketing campaign that and just allows you to go from zero to a hundred in in months or even like one or two years. um And I think we know more than most like how much time and work you have to sort of take to understand the customer, iterate the products to get product market fit because there's so many personas and sort of cogs in the works and it's it's not a quick and easy win.

 00:15:49